-ETS Offers Grant for Teachers’ TOEFL® Research ProjectsBy Rashmi Chugani
+ETS Offers Teachers Grants for TOEFL® Research ProjectsBy Rashmi Chugani

 Are you a global English language teacher interested in taking part in assessment-related research with your students?
-ETS, the world’s largest, nonprofit educational testing and measurement organization, is currently accepting applications for its TOEFL® English-language Researcher/Practitioner Grant for qualified educators.
+ETS, the world’s largest, nonprofit educational testing and measurement organization, is calling for qualified educators to apply for the 2023 TOEFL® English-language Researcher/Practitioner Grant Program.

 ETS provides research-backed products, conducts high-quality research, and offers assessments such as the TOEFL® and TOEIC® tests at over 9,000 locations in more than 180 countries.
 They are committed to ensuring quality and equity in education for all learners worldwide.